AdaptiveSCA/Revisit_Computation_Analysis/README.md

 ## New Results

 1. Different attacks against internal encodings with ***degree 1 to 7*** are illustrated as follows.
 Each attack case corresponds to the same 1,000 randomly generated encodings.
-The results depict the number of the passed tests for each attack.
+The results depict the number of the broken tests for each attack.

 | Attack/Degree   | 1    | 2    | 3    | 4    | 5    | 6    |7    |
 | :----: | :----: | :----: | :----: | :----: | :----: | :----: | :----: |